-The Panel noted that the toxicological profile for these ingredients is comprehensive, with multiple routes and durations of exposure.
-Negative studies for genotoxicity and developmental and reproductive toxicity were considered to be robust.
+The Panel considered toxicological data for these linear phenyl-substituted methicones as mostly comprehensive, with multiple routes and durations of exposure, with the exception that the available inhalation toxicity data for these ingredients are inadequate, based upon the reported concentrations of use.
+Negative studies for genotoxicity and developmental and reproductive toxicity were considered robust.
 Furthermore, no evidence of dermal irritation or sensitization were found for these ingredients.
 Transient signs of irritation were observed in a 15-d cumulative irritation study, in which a serum containing 2% Trimethylsiloxyphenyl Dimethicone, was tested using 28 subjects.
 The Panel discussed that there was no further evidence of these ingredients causing irritation or sensitization, even when tested at higher concentrations.
 Thus, the Panel reasoned that these results may not be attributable to the ingredient alone and were possibly influenced by the formulation and product type as well.

-The Panel considered the available method of manufacturing and impurities data as appropriate read-across for the remaining ingredients in this group.
-Namely, the Panel considered data for Diphenyl Dimethicone as suitable read-across for Phenyl Dimethicone, Phenyl Methicone, and Phenyl Trimethicone, while data on Diphenylsiloxy Phenyl Trimethicone was considered as suitable read-across for Diphenylsiloxy Phenyl/Propyl Trimethicone and Trimethylsiloxyphenyl Dimethicone.
+The Panel also considered the available method of manufacturing and impurities data for some ingredients as inferable to the remaining ingredients in this group.
+Namely, the Panel considered data for Diphenyl Dimethicone and Phenyl Trimethicone as inferable to Phenyl Dimethicone and Phenyl Methicone, while data on Diphenylsiloxy Phenyl Trimethicone was considered suitable inference for Diphenylsiloxy Phenyl/Propyl Trimethicone and Trimethylsiloxyphenyl Dimethicone.